Title: A Love Not Forgotten

 Genre: Fiction, Dark Fantasy

 Writing Prompt/Inspiration: Having a girl’s night with two great friends and making our way through True Blood season two caused me to think of vampires (duh).
 I’ve wondered before what it would be like for a vampire to revisit the love of their human life years in the future, rather than being 100 plus years old and falling in love with a 16 year old.
-This continues from “A Love Not Forgotten, part 1“.
+This continues from part 1 and part 2.

 * * *

 Her face grew solemn and she pursed her lips, her gaze piercing and cold.